spacemeshos/cosmic/README.md

 # Overview and Motivation
-Universal apps are mobile / web apps.
-Intergalactic apps are mobile / web / desktop apps.
+Universal apps are apps which can run on mobile native or on the web inside a web browser.
+Intergalactic appp is a mobile / web / desktop app - an app which can run in a web browser, on the desktop across all major dekstop platforms and on mobile native on iOS and Android.
+An intergalactic app shares all non presentation code between all platforms and ideally only has platform-specfic presentation code for few platform-optimized features. e.g. use Face ID for user authentication when running on iPhone X. But the core idea that 90%+ of presentation code - the UI and layout is shared between all supported runtime platform.

 This project aims to be a well designed and maintained seed for an intergalactic (native mobile, web, desktop) app based on react native web, redux and typescript.

 # What is this good for?